-Every Tuesday, Genoa Medical Facilities will now offer wellness lab screenings at significantly reduced prices, beginning November 5th, from 8:00am to 4:00pm.
+Every Tuesday, Genoa Medical Facilities offers wellness lab screenings at significantly reduced prices, from 8:00am to 4:00pm.

 "Test your Health Tuesdays" places the patient in the driver's seat of his or her health by offering certain laboratory tests without consultation with a medical provider.
 The wellness lab screenings made available are recommended to evaluate your overall health and monitor a wide range of disorders, such as: anemia, diabetes, high cholesterol, thyroid disorders, liver and kidney disease, and prostate function.

 ***No appointment is necessary, and a provider order is not required to have testing performed***

 How do I get my wellness labs drawn at Genoa Medical Facilities?

 Test your Health Tuesday testing is located in the hospital laboratory, at 706 Ewing Avenue.
 Tuesdays only, from 8:00am to 4:00pm.
 No appointment is necessary.
 A provider order is not required to have testing performed.

 Unfortunately Medicare does not cover wellness lab testing, because the testing is not ordered by a medical provider.
 Payment must be made before collection of any of these tests occur.

 Unfortunately wellness lab testing is not covered by insurance carriers, because the testing is not ordered by a medical provider.
 Payment must be made before collection of any of these tests occur.

 Will I be able to understand the results?

 All testing includes a normal reference range, with abnormal results being indicated by an "H" for results above the normal reference range or an "L" for results below the normal reference range.
 It is recommended that you seek medical advice for any result outside of normal range.